Who’s who in Sport Australia and AIS

-Sport Australia is the public operating name of the Australian Sports Commission (ASC), the Australian Government’s leading sport agency that develops, supports and invests in sport at all levels.
-It was established in 1985 and operates under the Australian Sports Commission Act 1989.
+The Australia Sport Commission (ASC) is the Australian Government agency responsible for supporting and investing in sport and physical activity at all levels.
+It was established in 1985 under the Australian Sports Commission Act 1989.

-Sport Australia is structured into four divisions and a branch, which reports directly to the Office of the CEO.
-For further information on each of our teams and their contact details, please view the organisational structure below.
+For further information on each of the organisations, the teams and their contact details, please view the organisational structures below.

 The ASC is governed by a board of commissioners who bring a range of expertise to guide the work of the ASC.
 Our board includes former athletes, business people and journalists, each with extensive, first-hand knowledge of Australia’s sporting landscape.